simonepascucci/IoT-Internet_of_Tunnel/docs/third_delivery/Concept.md

 ![Usage example](/docs/src/images/schemas/usage_example.jpg)

-### Monitoring and usage
+### Usage

-The operators in charge of monitoring and utilization of the smart tunnel system will have access to a web app from which he will be able to perform these operations.
+To use the system, an operator simply needs to install the IoT sensors and actuators in the car gallery and connect them to the system's hub.
+Once the sensors are connected, they will begin collecting data on the air quality and lighting levels in the gallery.
+Based on the data collected, the system will automatically manage the air conditioning system to maintain optimal conditions inside the gallery.
+Moreover, it will be capable of promptly detect anomalies in the lightening apparatus and quickly inform the technicians.
-The web app allows the operator to monitoring the data collected by the sensors, and to perform specific measurements on demand.
-This means that the operator is able change the measurement frequency rate and timing.
+In addition, the data collected by the sensors will be tracked and transmitted to a remote server, where the operator will be able to access for remote monitoring.
-This system also allows the operator to remotely control the actuators.
-The regulamentation for defining the designated individual in charge to perform these actions will follow the rules of the specific tunnel ordinance.

 ## Tunnel user point of view